torbendury/torbendury.github.io/_posts/2021-11-26-rapid-web-development-with-python-flask.md

 ---
 layout: post
 title: Introduction to Rapid Web Development Using Python Flask
-categories: [Programming, Flask, Python, Web Development, API]
+categories: [Development, Python]
 ---

 This post is meant to be a light introduction into Python Flask.
 At the end of this post, you'll be able to rapidly develop small web applications.

 With some more learning, those apps will be enterprise-ready.
 The best of it?
 They're natively built to run in containerized runtimes (like Docker, containerd, ...) and the most available serverless platforms support the usage of Flask.